 The Veritas Story

 E arly in 1996, four Newberg families met to begin the process of creating a classical and Christian school.
 They had read a great deal about the success of, and recent return to, this type of education that had been passed down through history from the ancient world to the early 1900s in America.
 Since there were no classical Christian schools within three hundred miles, the choice was clear: Start one or move.

 What followed that momentous decision were many months of public meetings; a trip to Logos School in Moscow, Idaho, where a classical Christian school had been successfully in place for many years; and long evenings of board discussions to create everything from a logo design and school name to policy manuals and uniforms.

 As the board studied the curriculum necessary for the Trivium’s three phases (Grammar, Logic and Rhetoric), it became clear that a full-day school would be required to accomplish all it hoped to offer, such as Latin, grammar, formal logic, theology, the reading and analyzing of quality literature, public speaking, and memorizing facts in everything from math to hist

 Veritas continued to expand a grade a year and by the 2001-2002 school year had over 180 K-10th-grade students in ten classes.
 That year, Bryan Lynch, whose original vision it had been to start Veritas, was able to leave his long-time position as AP European History teacher at Newberg High School and finally come on board as Veritas’ Headmaster.
-Having outgrown Newberg Christian Church, Veritas was also able to relocate to leased property behind the First Presbyterian Church off College Street, where it currently resides.
+Having outgrown Newberg Christian Church, Veritas was able to move to leased property behind the First Presbyterian Church off College Street.
 There, the school settled in six modular buildings with a total of 14 classrooms, a science/art lab, a music room, a library, and an office.